GodSpeeD-17/STM32F103C8T6_BareMetal/BareMetal/Driver/GPIO/GPIO.md

   selectors, indices, masks, and public scalar types.
 - Keep public selector translation, raw field placement, and staged image mutation in the codec layer.
+- Codec staging APIs must take a full register image as input and return the updated register image.
+They should not mutate caller-owned images through pointers or return user-facing status codes for already-validated selectors.
 - Keep validation, clock sequencing, batching, and write ordering in the driver.
 - Keep board-specific behavior outside the generic GPIO driver.
 - Prefer `GPIO_SetPinModeConfig()` for semantic pin configuration on STM32F1.